Please click here for a full list of publications on Dr. Erin Hennes's Google Scholar profile.

 Moss-Racusin, C. A., Pietri, E., Hennes, E. P., Dovidio, J., Brescoll, V. L., Roussos, G., & Handelsman, J. (2018).
 Reducing STEM Gender Bias with VIDS (Video Interventions for Diversity in STEM).
 Journal of Experimental Psychology: Applied, 24, 236-260.

-We develop methods for power analysis utilizing data simulation and innovations in generalizability theory, guided-walk, and machine learning techniques.
-We also focus on developing guidelines for determining appropriate parameter estimation when information is limited.
+The SuperPower Project develops new methods for power analysis, utilizing data simulation and innovations in generalizability theory, guided-walk, and machine learning techniques.
+We also develop guidelines for determining appropriate parameter estimation when information is limited.
 Training materials and syntax can be found here and here.
 This work is funded by a National Institutes of Health R01 award.
 Contact Dr. Hennes for information about statistical consulting and methodological workshops.

 Lane, S. P., & Hennes, E. P. (2019).
 Conducting sensitivity analyses to identify and buffer power vulnerabilities in studies examining substance use over time.
 Addictive Behaviors, 94, 117-123.

 Lane, S. P., & Hennes, E. P. (2018).
 Power struggles: Estimating sample size for multilevel relationships research.
 Journal of Social and Personal Relationships, 35, 7-31.

 Areas of Expertise: social psychology, political psychology, environmental psychology, social justice, climate change, motivated information processing, motivated cognition, motivated reasoning, ideology, system justification theory, intergroup relations, stereotypes and prejudice, diversity interventions, quantitative methods, best practice, replicability, power analysis